KennaSecurity/Kenna-Actions/README.md

-# GitHub Action for Kenna Toolkit
+# GitHub Actions for Kenna Toolkit

 This is a GitHub action to invoke the [Kenna Toolkit](https://github.com/KennaPublicSamples/toolkit) and upload data  APIs to Kenna.